 - Two (2) visitors will be allowed at bedside.
 Visitors can swap with another visitor at main information desk, but cannot exceed the maximum of two (2) visitors at the bedside.

 - Western Carolina Hospital may have TWO (2) visitors in the room at one time for adult patients between the hours of 1PM and 5PM.
 Overnight visitors may be approved depending on circumstances and patient needs.
 Children under age 12 will not be allowed to visit except under extraordinary circumstances.

 - Minors, under age 18, at Children’s Hospital may have TWO (2) visitors (parent or guardian) with option for overnight stay.
 A maximum of THREE (3) support people may be identified during the entire time in the facility, but only TWO (2) are allowed at the bedside.
 Support visitors may switch out but are not to exceed the maximum approved THREE (3).

 ICU Patients –

-- Once a visitor leaves they will not be allowed rentry until the next visitation time.
+- Once a visitor leaves they will not be allowed reentry until the next visitation time.

-- Obstetric patients at East and Baroness Hospitals may have TWO support people at the bedside.
-A maximum of THREE (3) support people during the entire time at the facility, but only TWO (2) at the bedside.
-Support visitors can switch out with another person but are not to exceed the approved THREE (3).
+Obstetric patients at East and Baroness Hospitals may have TWO (2) support people at the bedside.
+Maximum of THREE (3) support people during the entire stay, but cannot exceed the TWO (2) at bedside.
+Support visitors can switch out with another at the main information desk, but cannot exceed the THREE (3) approved support people.